Modern Slavery Policy

 Due Diligence Processes and Risk Assessment

-Our compliance with the standards set out in the Modern Slavery Act 2015 will be the responsibility of the Product Team, led by the Product & Commercial Director.
+Our compliance with the standards set out in the Modern Slavery Act 2015 is the responsibility of the Product Team, led by the Global Sales and Product director.

-To address the risks of our unwittingly being involved in Modern Slavery or trafficking, we have agreed to apply the following policies to maximize transparency in our supply chain:
+To address the risks of our unwittingly being involved in Modern Slavery or trafficking, we have agreed to apply the following policies to maximise transparency in our supply chain:

-- We plan to incorporate a section dedicated to Modern Slavery in our personnel guide for conducting “familiarisation visits” so that employees visiting properties are aware of the risks, the need to look out for warning signs and what these warning signs might be.
+- We have a section dedicated to Modern Slavery in our personnel guide for conducting “familiarisation visits” so that employees visiting properties are aware of the risks, the need to look out for warning signs and what these warning signs might be.

 The group’s supply chain comprises over 4,000 hotels and resorts as well as hundreds of airlines, ground handlers and other providers.
 Furthermore, this list may change significantly from one year to the next.

 The group is committed to having as thorough a knowledge as possible of the destinations we feature for our guests.
 This enables us to have a degree of visibility of warning signs of working practices in our supply chain on a regular basis, although this may be limited by practical circumstances in each destination.